puppetlabs/puppet-docs/source/background/ssl/certificates_pki.markdown

 * The CA issues all certificates.
 If it's a certificate at all, the CA has seen it and approved it.
 * Because the CA approves all certificate metadata, participants don't have to keep a list of all the public keys they'll need to know about; instead, they can just trust any valid certificate they are shown.
 * Because certs include public keys, only their rightful owner can present them as ID.
 A stolen cert is inert without a stolen private key.
-* The CA can also revoke certificates, but that only works if everybody regularly checks the list of revoked certs  (CRL).
+* The CA can also revoke certificates, but that only works if everybody regularly checks the list of revoked certs (CRL), which is harder to ensure than it sounds.
 * Puppet has built-in tools to make managing a CA easier.
 These are covered in other documentation.